 - Advanced Biomedical Concepts

-The advanced scientific concepts included in these domains ensure that pre-medicine Bachelor of Science in biology majors receive the training they need to excel on their exams and in their future coursework.
+The advanced scientific concepts included in these domains teaches medical biology majors the training they need for their exams and in their future coursework.
 Some topics included in the program of study are:

 - General, molecular and cellular biology